+vocably elects to exercise the purchase rights repres

+ar value \$.01 of MaxCyte, Inc. ("Shares"), and here

+per share) for withholding tax, if any, required in

+- for the Shares be issued l in the name(s) of, and delivered to whose address(es

+is/are:

-The undersigned hereby represents that the shares to be purchased upon the exercise of this Option are being purchased for investment only, and not with a view towards the sale, transfer, or distribution thereof.
-The undersigned further agrees that the shares will be subject to the drag-along provisions contained in the Plan.
+The undersigned hereby represents that t he chares to be nurchase ed upon the exercise of this Option are being purcha sed for investment only and not with

+signed further agrees that the shares will be subject

+in the Plan. ation thereof.
+The under signed further agrees that the shares will be subject to the drug thong provisions contained

-The undersigned hereby agrees to notify MaxCyte, Inc. of any early disposition of the Shares and agrees to pay any additional Tax Obligations due in connection therewith.
+The undersigned hereby agrees to notify y MaxCyte, Inc. of any early disposition of the Shares and agrees to pay any additional Tax Obligations due in

+connection therewith.

 Name:

 Address:

 Apt./Suite:

 City/State/Zip:

-Home Phone:
+Home Dhone

 Broker Acct. #:

+Signature:

+Dated:/

-Signature: Dated: / (MM DD YY)
+(MM DD YY)

+D. D. I. H. M. G. J. Received

-Date Received b y MaxCyte, Inc.: Received by:
+Date Received by MaxCyte, Inc.: by:

+Page 7 | 7